codacy/docs/docs/configure-your-repo/codacy-configuration-file-(115002130625).md

     tslint
     tsqllint

- If you have questions about Codacy configuration file, please, contact us at support@codacy.com.
+If you have questions about Codacy configuration file, please, contact us.